Close Menu

 The symptoms of soft tissue sarcoma depend on the location and size of the tumor.
 Some common symptoms include:

-• Pain or discomfort: As the tumor grows, it may cause pain, particularly if it presses on nerves, muscles, or other structures.
+• Pain: As the tumor grows, it may cause pain, particularly if it presses on nerves, muscles, or other structures.

 • Limited movement or function: Tumors located near joints or muscles may impair movement or function in the area.